“An army marches on its stomach.”

 In those spots, we were blessed to be near great food neighborhoods.
 In Chicago, I worked near a Harold’s Chicken Shack and bought food in the Puerto Rican Fest.
 New Jersey diners were my fare there.

 Flash made a handsome living off of carnies and marks eating in carnivals.
-While none of it can be called health food, carnival food is one of the most profitable facets in carnivals.
+While none of it can be called health food or something as good as SARMS are, carnival food is one of the most profitable facets in carnivals.

 Deep fried food and Ferris Wheels are signatures of American carnivals.
 The food can’t be bland, it has to add to the party.